Dual Credit FAQ

 There are two different ways to drop a class.
 If you drop before the 12th class day (census day) of a long semester, it is considered a “clean drop” meaning the course will be removed from your ASU record completely.
 If you drop after census day and before the semester drop deadline (see University Calendar for date), then you will be dropped from the course with a “W” for Withdraw posted on your official ASU transcript.
 If the drop deadline has passed, a final grade will need to be reported for the course.
 To start the drop process, please contact your high school counselor.

 How do I view my final grade for an ASU dual credit course?

 All instructors are required to post a final letter grade (A,B,C,D, or F) for all ASU courses by the Monday after the last day of the semester.
-You can view your final grade for a course by logging in to RamPort, selecting the Student Services tab, RAMS Logon, and selecting the link for Student Records.
+You can view your final grade for a course by logging in to RamPort, selecting the Rams icon.
 There you can select Final Grades to view for a specific semester, or you can select Unofficial Academic Transcript to view your entire transcript with your most recent grades at the bottom.

 How does dropping a dual credit course affect me?

 If you drop the course with a “W”, this drop will not count towards your institutional GPA.
 However, it will count towards your overall completion rate, which can affect eligibility for financial aid in the future.
 All higher education institutions have a standard completion rate you must meet in order to be awarded a financial aid package.
 Completion rate is calculated by viewing the overall hours you have attempted versus the number of hours you have completed.
 Example: If you are currently taking 6 hours and decide to drop a 3-hour course after census day, your attempted hours would show to be 6 and your completed hours would be 3.
 It is important that you are aware of your intended university’s completion rate before dropping any dual credit courses.

 How do I obtain an Angelo State transcript?